mfenniak/dynamodb_fdw/README.md

 (10 rows)
 ```

 Neat!
-If you can, it's possible to avoid that warning by providing a parition_key search...
+Notice that there's a warning here about a SCAN operation being used.
+If you can, it's possible to avoid that warning by providing a parition_key search:

 ```
-postgres=# SELECT document FROM dynamodb WHERE region = 'us-west-2' AND table_name = 'fdwtest2' AND partition_key = 'key877';
+=> SELECT document FROM dynamodb WHERE region = 'us-west-2' AND table_name = 'fdwtest2' AND partition_key = 'key877';
 NOTICE:  DynamoDB FDW retrieved 1 pages containing 2 records; DynamoDB scanned 2 records server-side
                           document
 ------------------------------------------------------------